markuskimius/liteexpr/python/README.md

-# liteexpr
+# liteexpr for Python

-A light, expression language.

-## Language Overview
+This document describes using liteexpr with Python.
 For the language overview, see the [main page](https://github.com/markuskimius/liteexpr).
-The rest of the document describes using liteexpr with Python.

 ## Installation